Tobi-David/Investigating-a-soccer-dataset/README.md

 # Investigating a soccer dataset
 ## Data
-The data was sourced from the kaggle website, with the link provided below URL : https://www.kaggle.com/hugomathien/soccer
+The data was sourced from the kaggle website, with the link provided below <br>
+URL : https://www.kaggle.com/hugomathien/soccer
 The european soccer dataset contains:
 <li>+25,000 matches</li>